Western Valentine’s Day Traditions

 As it was also our wedding anniversary, my husband and I had a triple reason to celebrate the day.
 Hence, it was a good opportunity to talk about traditional Chinese culture and Chinese Valentine’s Days traditions.

 I received flowers—a lovely bouquet of deep warm orange tulips.
 And my husband got his favorite heart-shaped European chocolates.

 So, why do tulips symbolize?
 Tulips represent lasting and enduring love in traditional Western culture.
 Orange tulips symbolize deep appreciation and understanding between two people in a relationship.

 A bouquet of orange tulips signifies unconditional positive regard and spiritual connectedness between two people.
 Hence, tulips are ideal to give to your spouse, children, parents, siblings, or close friends.

 To celebrate the day, we visited a Chinese restaurant that we had not been to before.
-The name of the place, Tao’s Restaurant, sparked off conversations about the way of the Tao and traditional Chinese culture.
+The name of the place, Tao’s Restaurant, soon sparked off conversations about the way of the Tao and traditional Chinese culture.

-Being a Westerner, my husband mused about whether ancient Chinese people celebrated Valentine’s Day.
-Or if there’s any equivalent of Valentine’s Day in traditional Chinese culture.
+Being a Westerner, my husband mused about whether or not ancient Chinese people celebrated Valentine’s Day.
+He wondered if there’s any equivalent of Valentine’s Day in traditional Chinese culture.

 So, Do Chinese Celebrate Valentine’s Day?

 The answer is yes.
 Chinese and Asian people of Chinese ancestry celebrate Valentine’s Day.

 You may consider yourself lucky to celebrate Valentine’s Day on February 14.
-Wait till you find out how many Valentine’s Day traditions the Chinese observe.
+Wait till you find out how many Valentine’s Day traditions the Chinese people observe.

-In our contemporary society, the Chinese celebrate Valentine’s Day on February 14th as well as several other occasions throughout the year.
+In our contemporary society, the Chinese celebrate Valentine’s Day on February 14th.
+Many also celebrate other romantic Chinese festivities throughout the year.

 In fact, Chinese people get to celebrate up to six Chinese Valentine’s Days a year.
 This gives them plenty of occasions to declare their love and devotion for their beloved.